NicoHood/Arch-Scripts/LuksBtrfsRaid.md

 sudo mv /root/sdb.key /root/${SDB}.key

 # Add disks to crypttab to unlock at boot
-# Use "nofail" as 2nd option to boot if the device is not available.
+# Use "nofail" as optional 2nd option to boot if the device is not available.
+# If it becomes online it will be mounted afterwards, but kodi will not recognize it.
 echo "" | sudo tee -a /etc/crypttab
 echo "# Encrypted media disks" | sudo tee -a /etc/crypttab echo "hdd1 UUID=${SDA} /root/${SDA}.key luks" | sudo tee -a /etc/crypttab
 echo "hdd2 UUID=${SDB} /root/${SDB}.key luks" | sudo tee -a /etc/crypttab

 # Mount at boot (you must use the UUID otherwise it will sometimes fail to mount)
-echo "UUID=${DM} /media/Raid btrfs defaults,compress=lzo 0 0" | sudo tee -a /etc/fstab
+echo "UUID=${DM} /run/media/raid btrfs defaults,nofail 0 0" | sudo tee -a /etc/fstab

 # Reboot the system.
-It will take some time untill all drives are decrypted and mounted
+It will take some time until all drives are decrypted and mounted
 sudo reboot
 ```